 Why can it not work nicely on our GHz-toting super-phones?

-I have been aching at the lack of file management and mass storage on Windows Phone and telling myself that I may have to go Android eventually, despite some of its other niggles. iOS?
+I have been aching at the lack of file management and mass storage on Windows Phone and telling myself that I may have to go Android eventually, in spite of some of its other niggles. iOS?
 No mass storage cum file management either.
 This generation of nicely dressed up dumbphones!